abuntin/pocketflow-js/docs/1-introduction.md

 - TypeScript is, well, typed, and LLMs love being sure about things beforehand (typing in Python is almost as ugly as asyncio)
 - The most popular AI development tools are increasingly training on JavaScript / TypeScript data (à la build-me-a-website-from-scratch)

+Check out [tool docs](./docs/7-tools.md) for some tool examples doing tricks on it for NPM.

 The rest of this README is **copy pasta** from the original repository. again, please do check them out!

 Original PocketFlow GitHub: [PocketFlow GitHub](https://github.com/miniLLMFlow/PocketFlow)